CoverProof

 How do we handle leavers who were senior before they left?

-Section 250 obligations apply at the point the law takes effect (June 29, 2026).
-You need declarations from individuals who are in covered roles on that date.
-Leavers who departed before that date are not within scope, but you should document the analysis.
+Section 250 obligations apply from commencement on June 29, 2026.
+You need declarations from people who are in covered roles from that date onward.
+Leavers who departed before that date are not within scope for post-commencement conduct, but you should document the analysis.

 CoverProof maps your entire adviser population against Section 250 criteria — not just your SMF holders.
-You see exactly who is exposed, why, and what declaration is needed.
+You see exactly which roles are in scope, why, and what declaration is needed.
 First analysis is free.

 Start Free Gap Analysis →